nhsconnect/gpconnect/pages/accessrecord_documents/foundations_use_case_read_a_patient.md

 #### Error handling ####

-Provider systems SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.
+Provider systems **SHALL** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

 For example, the:

 - logical identifier of the resource is not valid/can't be found on the server

-Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.
+Refer to [Development - FHIR API Guidance - Error handling](development_fhir_error_handling_guidance.html) for details of error codes.

 ### Request response ###